blairm/Apps/AMISTSpeed/PrivacyPolicy.md

 This privacy policy governs your use of the software application AMIST Speed (“Application”) for mobile devices that was created by AMIST.
-The Application allows you to turn on and off the flashlight of your mobile devices.
+The Application allows you to measure the speed of the device using its in built GPS hardware.

 # What information does the Application obtain and how is it used?